Catalyzing New Ideas

 At the end of that year, Deputy Secretary Bill Corr announced that Ignite would be moving forward and leaving its “beta” stage.
 However, the parameters of Ignite were modified for the next class: Teams would receive 3 months and up to $5,000 of support to test their idea.
 A partnership with UMD and the DC I-Corps would bring additional non-monetary support to the teams but more structured framework within which the teams were to operate.

-The Reviewing Criteria and Selection Process
+The Scoring Criteria and Selection Process

 Proposals submitted into Ventures are evaluated by a panel of Reviewers based on the following criteria: